Gmail Quota exceeded error / 429 response

 Gmail Imposed Quota Limit

-• Sending two emails per second consumes 200 quota points.
+• Sending two emails per second = 200 quota units

 This value is not definitive and fluctuates.
-We suggest aiming for around the 200 mark to reduce 429 errors.
+Nylas recommends staying around 150 units per second to provide buffer and reduce 429 errors.

-When making a query via Nylas API V3:
+When making a query via Nylas API V3, each request may trigger multiple provider API calls.
+For example:

 Prevention: Follow Nylas Recommended Limits

-The following limits will work with most providers:
+The following limits work well with most providers:

-• POST /send - rate: once every 2 seconds
+• POST /send: Once every 2 seconds (max)

-You can periodically retry a failed request over an increasing amount of time to handle errors related to rate limits, network volume, or response time.
-This method is called exponential backoff and is used to improve bandwidth usage and maximize the throughput of requests in concurrent environments.
-As per their docs.
+You should periodically retry a failed request over an increasing amount of time to handle errors related to rate limits.
+This method is called exponential backoff and is recommended by Google's documentation.

 Exponential Backoff Example: